exasol/bucketfs-utils-python/doc/developer_guide/building_documentation.rst

 Building the Documentation interactively during coding
 ######################################################

-We defined several commands in the project.toml in poethepoet which allow you to build and view the documentation during coding::
+We defined several nox commands in the noxfile.py in poethepoet which allow you to build and view the documentation during coding::

 .. code:: bash

-    poetry run poe build-html-doc # Builds the documentation poetry run poe open-html-doc # Opens the currently build documentation in the browser poetry run poe build-and-open-html-doc # Builds and opens the documentation
+    nox -s build-html-doc # Builds the documentation nox -s open-html-doc # Opens the currently build documentation in the browser nox -s build-and-open-html-doc # Builds and opens the documentation

 All three build commands generate the documentation into /doc/.build-docu which is excluded in gitignore.